CharingDeng/HERO_release_new/README.md

     --video_path <path to the input video> --motion_length <the number of poses for generation>
 ```

-`motion_length` indicates the number of poses, which must be integeter and will be rounded by 4.
+`motion_length` indicates the number of poses, which must be an integer and will be rounded by 4.
 The maximum value is 200.

 The generated motion and stick figure animation will be stored under folder `./generation/<ext>/`.